SuperClaude-Org/.github/profile/README.md

 ***

 “Open-source is not just about code.
-It's about building communities and empowering creators.
+It's about building communities and empowering creators."